Isospin sum rules for the nonleptonic $B$ decays: Abstract

 \section{Abstract}

-Isospin symmetry, as the most precise flavor symmetry, could be used to extract information of hadronic dynamics.
-The effective Hamiltonian of bottom quark weak decay is zero under the isospin lowering operators $I_-^n$, which permits us to generate isospin sum rules through several master formulas.
+Isospin symmetry, as the most precise flavor symmetry, can be used to extract information about hadronic dynamics.
+The effective Hamiltonian for bottom quark weak decay is zero under the isospin lowering operators $I_-^n$, which allows us to generate isospin sum rules through several master formulas.
 In this work, we derive the master formulas of isospin sum rules for the two- and three-body non-leptonic decays of $B$ mesons.
-The isospin sum rules can be used to test of isospin symmetry and provide hints the isospin partners of exotic hadrons in the $B$ decays.
-It is found the isospin breaking could reach to be $\mathcal{O}(10\%)$ in some decay modes.
-And the charm tetraquark resonances might be observed in the $ B^- \to J/\Psi \pi^-\overline K^0$, $\overline B^0 \to J/\Psi \overline K^0\phi$ and $\overline B^0\to D^0\overline D^0\overline K^0$ modes according to the isospin symmetry.
+Numerous new isospin sum rules, especially those involving three or more decay channels, are proposed.
+The isospin sum rules can be used to test isospin symmetry and provide hints the isospin partners of exotic hadrons in $B$ decays.
+It is found ten percent isospin breaking only in decay modes involving two vector mesons, indicating the complex dynamics of vector mesons.
+Besides, the isospin analysis suggests the charm tetraquark resonances might be observed in the $ B^- \to J/\Psi \pi^-\overline K^0$, $\overline B^0 \to J/\Psi \overline K^0\phi$, and $\overline B^0\to D^0\overline D^0\overline K^0$ modes.